 Hey, but those crocheted owl eyes are amazing, I hear you say!
 And you a newbie crocheter!!
 Well, psst!
 Listen in….indeed they are superb because I did not crochet them.
 You see it took me such an age to do the last pair (for my own son’s device), that I was literally running out of time to be able to send the finished article before Christmas.
 Oh how tricksy I am, so how did I do it?
 Well, I unpicked these particular eyes off an old child’s hat which had certainly seen better days, and just sewed them on my new creation.
 I always feel it’s good to upcycle don’t you!
 Et voila!
 Owen’s Owl was born!

-Anyway, I believe my lovely nephew Owen was pleased with his Christmas present and his owly companion is now in constant use at University (I have been promised a photograph which I’ll add in as soon as I can).
-A wise old owl happy in his academic surroundings.
+Anyway, I believe my lovely nephew Owen was pleased with his Christmas present and his owly companion is now in constant use at University.

 Getting back to those owl eyes though……recognise them from somewhere?